 Things to consider

 - Is the cabin just for storage?
-If it is just for storage, standard 16mm cavity, argon gas filled double glazing is just the job.
+If it is just for storage, standard 24mm cavity double glazing is just the job.
 All of our garden rooms come with these as standard.
-They have a U value of 1.6, which is fine for storage.

 - How about residential use?
 Have you ever lived in a cold house?
 Resented spending a fortune on heating the sky due to poor insulation?
 For year-round residential use, you really need to go with roof, wall and floor insulation and Premium windows and doors.
 Whilst this may increase the initial outlay, the reductions you make in heating bills over the lifetime of your home will save you thousands of euro.
 In effect, you are future-proofing your monthly outgoings.

 Nobody likes being sold something they don’t need.
 Here at MyCabin.ie, we will be the first to tell you what you don’t need.
 If you don’t need it, we won’t sell it to you.

 By law, all glazing below 800mm from floor level and within 300mm of a door and up to 1500mm from the floor, must be of toughened glass.
 Regardless of their position, ALL our windows and doors use toughened glass.

 With an increase in suppliers of log cabins in Ireland, how do you know who is genuine and who is not?
 Well here is a handy way to spot those who are not;

 Ask them if their glazing uses toughened glass.

 Toughened glass must have a seal etched into a corner of the glass.
 If they say it’s toughened glass, check their display models.
 If the etched seal is not visible, it is not toughened glass and the supplier is just telling you what you want to hear, not what you need to know.
 At this stage, you should walk away.

 At MyCabin.ie, our motto is ‘Quality Delivered’, talk to us today if you want the job done right.